Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: System Model

 \subsubsection{Transmitting Antenna}

 In contrast to conventional communication systems, the transmitting antenna only radiates the carrier EM waves.
-Let $\sqrt{p_{t}}s$ denote the transmit signal, where $p_{t}$ represents the transmit power, and $s$ is the normalized EM signal, satisfying $|s|^{2} = 1$.
+Let $\sqrt{p_{t}}s$ denote the transmit signal, where $p_{t}$ represents the transmit power, and $s$ is the normalized EM signal\footnote{Note that the receiver recognizes the image class by probing the amplitude of the EM signal, which means that the phase of $s$ has no impact on the recognition performance.}, satisfying $|s|^{2} = 1$.